jjose14-Jacob-Jose/vocabularyBuilder/ README.md

 #### MongoDB Structure
 Database name must be 'VocabularyBuilder' and collections name must be 'all_words'.
 If you are using different names, kindly update in the file `php/vocabularyAppWebServer.php`
+###### Collection: VocabularyBuilder.all_words (structure)
+    _id: ObjectId('6531c1fe5fcacb701d73e8b4')
+    Word : "a"
+    Meaning : "on"
+    Definition : "afire - on fire; ashore - on the shore; aside - on the side" Additional_Info : "Latin"
+    Date : "01 January 2019"